PurpleBass/cryptoseed/README.md

 ## What Does CryptoSeed Do?
 - **Encrypts and Decrypts Seed Phrases:**
   - Securely encrypt and store your wallet recovery phrases or any sensitive text using ChaCha20-Poly1305 encryption.
-- **Rich Text Encryption:**
+- **Simple Text Encryption:**
-  - Advanced rich text editor with formatting support (bold, italic, underline, lists, checklists, text alignment).
+  - Clean, straightforward text encryption with textarea input for maximum compatibility and security.
-  - Privacy-focused Tiptap editor that works completely offline.
+  - Focus on security over formatting - plain text approach eliminates potential attack vectors.
 - **Zero-Knowledge:**
   - All encryption and decryption happen locally in your browser.
 No data ever leaves your device.
 - **Military-Grade Security:**